-As COVID-19 restrictions ease and states begin to re-open, massage therapy providers across the country are getting back to business — and this newly re-opened industry is looking to hire and staff up again.
-New York City just entered Phase 3 of re-opening and the public, it seems, clearly cannot wait to return to their massage therapy regimen.
+As COVID-19 restrictions ease and states begin to re-open, massage therapy providers across the country are getting back to business.
+As a result, this newly re-opened industry is looking to hire and staff up again.
+New York City just entered Phase 3 of re-opening.
+The public cannot wait to return to their medical massage therapy regimen.

 Ericka Clinton, Dean of Massage Therapy at Swedish Institute, explains why medical massage is back and in demand.